patrick-michelberger/websocket-bee/README.md

 $ bees up --key <PEM-KEY> --zone <AWS_ZONE> --group <AWS_SECURITY_GROUP> --servers 10 -- instance <AWS_AMI>  --login ubuntu
 ```

 You must create a customized AMI, so that your simulation can run immediately after being cloned.
-Create a EC2 micro instance, ssh into it, run `npm install -g forever` and `git clone git@github.com:pmichelberger/websocket-bee.git`.
+Create a EC2 micro instance, ssh into it, run `npm install -g forever`, `git clone git@github.com:pmichelberger/websocket-bee.git` and `cd websocket-bee && npm install`.
 After that, create a AMI via the AWS console and paste the received AMI id into the `bees up --instance <AWS_AMI>` parameter and execute the command from your local machine.

 For more info, check out this blog post: https://bocoup.com/weblog/node-stress-test-procedure/